nachiketashunya/Meesho-Data-Challenge-2024/README.md

 ## Overview

 This repository contains the implementation for the Meesho Data Challenge.
 The codebase includes training pipelines with validation capabilities and inference scripts for model deployment.
+For a detailed report check [here](./Meesho_Data_Challenge_2024_NeuralNinjas_Report.pdf).

 ## Collaborators